Hue-Jhan/AI-Defence-system/README.md

 # Arduino AI Defence system
-Arduino based defence system that tracks faces and uses a mini-potato launcher to "throw" food at intruders
+Arduino based defence system that tracks faces and uses a mini-potato launcher to "throw" food at intruders.

 # 🔋 Parts & Robotics